AOEpeople/techradar/radar/2018-03-01/kubernetes.md

 title:      "Kubernetes"
 ring:       adopt
 quadrant:   platforms-and-aoe-services
-tags: [devops]
+tags:       [academy training, devops]
 ---

-Kubernetes has developed into the quasi-standard for container orchestration: Nearly every cloud provider provides managed Kubernetes, and even Docker Enterprise uses Kubernetes.
+Kubernetes has evolved into the quasi-standard for container orchestration: Nearly every cloud provider offers managed Kubernetes, and even Docker Enterprise utilizes Kubernetes.

-We are running several production systems with Kubernetes and we are using it in concepts such as:
+We run several production systems with Kubernetes and employ it in concepts such as:
- * "secrets" and "configmaps" to manage configurations for the applications.
-By updating these resources with an automated configuration pipeline you have a great method for configuration management.
+- Utilizing "secrets" and "configmaps" to manage configurations for applications.
+By updating these resources with an automated configuration pipeline, you have an excellent method for configuration management.
- * Autoscaling of Kubernetes nodes and the usage of "horizontal pod scaling" inside Kubernetes allows elastic scaling
+- Implementing autoscaling of Kubernetes nodes and utilizing "horizontal pod scaling" within Kubernetes allows for elastic scaling.
- * The support of managing permissions with OAuth allows you to secure Kubernetes with [Keycloak](/tools/keycloak/) (SSO)
+- Leveraging support for managing permissions with OAuth, enabling you to secure Kubernetes with [Keycloak](/tools/keycloak/) (SSO).
- * Kubernetes extensibility and API can be used for automation and customization.
+- Utilizing Kubernetes' extensibility and API for automation and customization.
 There is a growing ecosystem around extensions, which adds additional features.